krisrast/cse15l-lab-reports/lab-report.md

 The working directory when the code was run was /home/lecture1.

-The argument given is a relative path from messages to the text file inside it named en-us.txt.
-However, since cd stands for change _directory_ and we used a files location as the argument, an error occurred stating that the path specified was not a directory.
+The argument given is a valid absolute path to a text file inside of the messages directory and the ls command returned the given argument back.
+If an absolute path was given, then it would output the same absolute path and if a relative path was given, then the same relative path would be outputted.
+If an invalid path was given as an argument, there would be an error, but in this case the argument was a valid path so there was no error.
+The ls command is used to display the contents of a _directory_ in a list and since the paths given were _files_ it simply returned the same path it was given.